 The Consequence of Getting a Yellow Card Can Carry Over

-In the FIFA World Cup for example if a player receives two yellow cards in separate games during the group stages or the early knock-out phases of the competition then that player will be suspended for the next game.
+In the FIFA World Cup, for example, if a player receives two yellow cards in separate games during the group stages or the early knock-out phases of the competition, that player will be suspended for the next game.

-However, in competitions that run over the course of a season yellow cards are usually accrued up to a certain previous decided number and then that player will be suspended for a game.
+However, in competitions that run over the course of a season, yellow cards are usually accrued up to a certain previously decided number.
+Then, that player will be suspended for the following game.

 What Referee’s Write on Yellow Cards

-When you’re watching a soccer game and you see a player get a yellow card you will usually then see the referee writing something on the back of the card.
+When you’re watching a soccer game and see a player get a yellow card, you will usually see the referee writing something on the back of the card.
 But what is the referee writing?